My Dear Far-Nearness graphic

 My Dear Far-Nearness is a name for God used by the 14th century mystic, Marguerite Porete.
 Many of us know about the German mystic, Meister Eckhart, but do not know that Porete inspired and informed Eckhart’s brilliant works.

 My Dear Far-Nearness is a ground-breaking exploration of the Holy Trinity–not as dogma, doctrine, or belief, but rather as three aspects of spiritual awareness: three dimensions of our everyday consciousness.
-These dynamic portals of awareness can be accessed by anyone, including those in non-Christian traditions such as Buddhism, Sufism, and Judaism, because they are universal human experiences.
+These dynamic portals of awareness can be accessed by anyone, including those in non-Christian traditions such as Buddhism, Taoism, Sufism, and Judaism, because they are universal human experiences.
 Other traditions will name these experiential modes of spiritual awareness differently.
 Many Christians grew up with the belief that the Holy Trinity is a separate, holy and objective reality, something ultimate and perfect, somewhere in heaven.
-Our responsibility as Christians is to simply believe in the Trinity, and to worship with images and theological stories about the Trinity in our hearts and minds.
+Our responsibility as Christians was to simply believe in the Trinity, and to worship with images and theological stories about the Trinity in our hearts and minds.
 But this notion, that the Trinity is separate from us, is a tragic and harmful misinterpretation of the truth that Jesus embodied and lived.
-In Christ we seek a metanoia, a personal transformation of our everyday ego into what the Trappist monk Thomas Merton called our True Self.
-Believing in the three “Persons” of the Trinity isn’t enough.
-We must realize these Persons as aspects of ourselves.
+Jesus was inviting us into a complete change of identity, a metanoia (Greek: change of mind and heart) that empowers us into a new way of living and serving.
+The Trappist monk and writer, Thomas Merton, called this a personal transformation of our false self (the everyday ego) into our True Self.
+He knew that believing in the three “Persons” of the Trinity isn’t enough.
+We must realize the Three as dynamic, continuously circulating aspects of our awareness.

 My Dear Far-Nearness echoes the theories of perception outlined by Aristotle and Thomas Aquinas, and later explored in psychology by Sigmund Freud, Carl Jung, Carl Rogers, and Abraham Maslow, all affirming in different words that what we see is who we are.
 We take note of early Christians such as Origen (185–254 CE) who reflected deeply on Christian oneness.
 He wrote, “He who is known is mingled in a certain way with him who knows.”
 Later, in the 14th century the great medieval Dominican friar, Meister Eckhart said, “The eyes with which I see God are the eyes with which God sees me.”
 Today, in 21st century, as see parallel ideas from philosophers, artists and therapists such as Anais Nin who wrote that “We don’t see the world as it is.
 We see it as we are.”
-We also trust the insight of psychoanalyst Carl Jung who highlighted the usually hidden processes called introjection and projection, which reveal that whatever we see in others is also within us.
-We are each a microcosm of our families, our communities, and of the Divine.
-Even as we revere Jesus, we can trust the works of Roman Catholic priest and writer, Fr.
-Henri Nouwen, who often said, “What is said of Jesus is said of you.”
-However, it is important to note that this mirroring between divine and human requires deliberate and devoted spiritual practices that can disempower the ego’s desire to take control of our spiritual lives.
+We also trust the insight of psychoanalyst Carl Jung who highlighted the usually hidden processes called introjection and projection, which reveal that whatever we see in others is also within us because we are each a microcosm of our families, our communities, and of the Divine.
+We can project onto others what we can’t embrace in ourselves, and we can admire in others what we can’t accept in ourselves.
+So that each day we give ourselves away, becoming more and more constrained, afraid, and what Merton called, “false.”
+Even as we revere Jesus and try each day, to follow his example of love, mercy and forgiveness, we have not yet realized that in his Incarnation, he was showing each one of us who we really are.
+The Christian journey of metanoia requires a complete and sincere opening of the heart, one that mirrors the journey of Jesus, as the Roman Catholic priest and writer, Fr.
+Henri Nouwen, often said, “What is said of Jesus is said of you.”
+In Nouwen’s vision, Jesus wanted to share the Incarnation with everyone.
+However, this mirroring dance between divine and human requires deliberate and devoted spiritual practices that can be over-shadowed by the ego’s desire (Merton’s “false self” desire) to maintain control of our spiritual lives.
+It’s a Work.

 The vision of God as a Holy Trinity appears only once in the Gospels (Matthew 28:19).
-It was conceived in the 3rd to 7th centuries by spiritual leaders who struggled with questions about Jesus’ identity.
+God as Trinity was conceived in the 3rd to 7th centuries by spiritual leaders who struggled with questions about Jesus’ identity.
 Various Councils were called together to characterize how divine reality could be One (as in the Hebrew tradition), while also acknowledging the depth of holiness in Jesus Christ and the Holy Spirit.
 The Councils decided that ultimate reality–God–is simultaneously One and Three.
 This vision became doctrinally expressed in the Nicene Creed, which many Christians recite on Sunday mornings.
 The relationship between Father, Son (Jesus), and the Holy Spirit was described as a perichoresis (Greek: Dance-Around of Love).
 Each of the three dancers were described as “Persons” (Greek: hypostasis, the underlying subjective reality of a being).
 For centuries, theologians have argued finer points of this doctrine, often wondering, for example, which of the Persons is more important.
 Much of this debate imagines the three Persons in anthropomorphic ways, like a community in heaven.
-But most Christians don’t really understand the doctrine of God as a perichoresis of their own awareness.
-In the Greek sketch of Jesus’ divine-human life, Jesus experienced and manifested each Person, each one grounded in the invisible, infinite ground of subjective presence that is distinct, but not separate from the others.
+But in My Dear Far-Nearness, we take a different approach.
+We surmise that the doctrine of God as a perichoresis is within us as a trinitarian dance of our own awareness.
+We suggest that Jesus experienced and manifested each Person of the Holy Trinity, each one arising from the invisible, infinite ground of the Godhead.
+Each aspect of God being distinct from the others, but not separate.
 Each of the three “Persons” is a mode of divine subjective Presence, a presence which Jesus lived, and which he shared, and shares, with us.
 My Dear Far-Nearness explores the qualities of each Person, and how to practice and live them in our daily lives.

 Dr. Jonas, with his background in both theology and psychology, shows that as we come to know each Person of the Trinity, we access a particular aspect of our own awareness, and come to know ourselves from within the mind of Christ.

-Dr. Jonas writes as a Christian who seeks holiness and wisdom wherever he is led on the contemplative journey.
-As a psychotherapist, spiritual director, musician, environmentalist, and lay theologian who founded The Empty Bell, a sanctuary for contemplative practice, this book is the fruit of a lifetime of study, service, practice, and prayer.
+Dr. Jonas writes as a Christian who grew up Lutheran in Wisconsin, later converted to the Carmelite Order in the Roman Catholic tradition, and now teaches contemplative meditation and prayer as the host of Empty Bell sanctuary in Massachusetts.
+Living from within the Christian mystical tradition, Jonas’s spiritual commitment is to seek holiness and wisdom wherever he finds these qualities on the contemplative journey.
+Thus, he is drawn to the spiritual vision of Evelyn Underhill and Aldous Huxley in the inter-spiritual Perennial tradition.
+Speaking as a husband, father, grandfather, psychotherapist, spiritual director, musician, environmentalist, and lay theologian who founded The Empty Bell, a sanctuary for contemplative practice, this book is the fruit of a lifetime of study, service, practice, and prayer.

 To supplement the book, this website also introduces several Christian mystics whose experience of God gave them deep insights into the Persons of the Trinity.
 The teachings of these mystics have guided Dr. Jonas’ exploration of trinitarian consciousness.
 Each mystic was chosen because he or she manifested a direct experience of the Persons, and each one is shown to be particularly drawn to one of the Persons, even while experiencing each of the Persons as a microcosm of the others.
 What follows on this evolving website are glimpses of these mystics.
 They will be explored more extensively in a future book by Dr. Jonas.